 The water of the Kealakekua Bay is clear and calm.
 You will be able to see all sorts of tropical fishes in the bay.
 The spinner dolphin and green sea turtles can be seen swimming in the water.
 If you go snorkeling at he Kealakekua Bay, you will be able to view the scenery of the beautiful corals.
 You can swim with the fishes if you want.
 The Captain Cook town has many rental villas and lodging.
 There are many water activities you can carry out at the beach in Captain Cook town.
 At the town, there are also several parks and golf courses.
 The temple of Hale O Keawe Heiau can be found in the town as well.
 The temple was built in honor of the 165 warriors.
 It covers an area of 180 acres.

-Listing courtesy of Pacific Isle Properties.
+Listing courtesy of Kona Pacific Realty.

-Listing courtesy of Big Island Properties.
+Listing courtesy of Coldwell Banker Island Properties - Kona.

 Based on information from the Multiple Listing Service of Hicentral MLS, Ltd. Listings last updated on .
 Information is deemed reliable but not guaranteed.
-Copyright: 2023 by HiCentral MLS, Ltd. IDX information is provided exclusively for consumers' personal, non-commercial use.
+Copyright: 2024 by HiCentral MLS, Ltd. IDX information is provided exclusively for consumers' personal, non-commercial use.
 It may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.

 Searching for the right home in the perfect place?
 Chances are you'll want to check here first.